SonTrungTo/Reaktor_Internship/README.md

 ## [Reaktor Internship Problem](https://reaktor-internship.herokuapp.com)

+## Important
+Please note that it might take a little while at first time for data to be loading.
+Try to refresh at the root page (otherwise, the message 'not found' is shown) since I am using Node guide the request to proxy to the API.

+After some refresh and a couple seconds waiting, the app will work beautifully.

+## Result

 I have solved everything, including writing structured codes, designing an app interface that is minimalist yet easy to find information and writing some Jest tests, even if they are a bit simplistic.
 The point is to testing critical details of the components.